gpcarpen/quicker-start/guide.md

 - From a working directory download the FastLMM job skeleton with the following command

 -       wget https://www.dropbox.com/s/ij43c5qwsk6hakf/fastlmm-job.json
+-       (note) this is not installed by default on macs, this can be downloaded by visiting this url

 - jobName doesnt really matter, but software name has to be a valid agave app.